Softsun2/DMFsim-benchmarking/revisions-r2.md

 ## Releasing

-When the revisions have been made run through the readme and make sure everything still works.
-If so make a new release.
+When the revisions have been made run through the readme and ensure everything still works.
+If so merge data-review into main and make a new release.